7targets/7targets-docs/_posts/2021-06-14-how-to-update-mismatched-names-and-email-addresses-at-scale.md

 description: How to change mismatched data such as name and email addresses.
 type: How-to
 sidebar:
-  - {id: step-1, text: Go to leads and select 'Multiple Leads'}
+  - {id: step-1, text: Selecting the leads}
-  - {id: step-2, text: Drag File in 'Drag and Drop OR Select Excel File'}
+  - {id: step-2, text: Uploading file}
   - {id: step-3, text: Click on add leads}
   - {id: step-4, text: Enter name of assistant and click yes}
   - {id: step-5, text: Click on view leads}